metallb/metallb/website/content/installation.md

 - The `metallb-system/controller` deployment.
 This is the cluster-wide controller that handles IP address assignments.
 - The `metallb-system/speaker` daemonset.
-This is the component that peers with your BGP router(s) or sends out ARPs requests and announces assigned service IPs to the world.
+This is the component that peers with your BGP router(s) or sends out ARP requests and announces assigned service IPs to the world.
-- Service accounts for the controller and peaker, along with the RBAC permissions that the components need to function.
+- Service accounts for the controller and speaker, along with the RBAC permissions that the components need to function.

 The installation manifest does not include a configuration